Thomas J. Pluckhahn

-Thomas Pluckhahn is an assistant professor of the Department of Anthropology at the University of South Florida.
-His areas of specialization in the field of anthropology include Eastern United States Prehistory, Mesoamerican Prehistory, Cultural Resource Management, Settlement Pattern Studies, Archaeology of Households, Environmental Anthropology, Ceramic Analysis, and GIS Applications for Anthropology.
+Thomas Pluckhahn is an assistant professor in the Department of Anthropology at the University of South Florida.
+Pluckhahn specializes in the field of anthropology include Eastern United States Prehistory, Mesoamerican Prehistory, Cultural Resource Management, Settlement Pattern Studies, Archaeology of Households, Environmental Anthropology, Ceramic Analysis, and GIS Applications for Anthropology.

 Biography

 Pluckhahn was born in St. Paul, Minnesota in 1966.
-In 1984 he received an alumni scholarship to the University of Georgia, from which he graduated in 1988 with an A.B., cum laude with honors in Anthropology.
+In 1984, he received an alumni scholarship to the University of Georgia, from which he graduated in 1988 with an A.B., cum laude with honors in Anthropology.

 Field work

-From 1989 until 1992 he worked as an archaeological field technician for various firms in the eastern United States and Europe.
-From 1993 until 1994 Pluckhahn worked as a Project Archaeologist for Brockington and Associates in Norcross, Georgia.
-He then became a consulting archaeologist for Southern Research at Fort Stewart Military Reservation in Georgia, as well as a senior archaeologist for Southern Archaeological Services, Athens, Georgia.
-He served in the latter position until 2003.
+From 1989 until 1992, he worked as an archaeological field technician for various firms in the eastern United States and Europe.
+From 1993 until 1994, Pluckhahn worked as a Project Archaeologist for Brockington and Associates in Norcross, Georgia.
+He then became a consulting archaeologist for Southern Research at Fort Stewart Military Reservation in Georgia, and a senior archaeologist for Southern Archaeological Services, Athens, Georgia; he served in the latter position until 2003.
 After two years Pluckhahn returned to his alma mater in 1996 to become a graduate teaching assistant in the Department of Anthropology at the University of Georgia.

 Academic work

 While working as a teaching assistant Pluckhahn did some fieldwork at the Shoulderbone Tract located in Hancock County.
-While the work was not long, only lasting from January sixth until the end of the month it would provide the basis for his first fully published book.
-Written in 1997 "An archeological Survey of the Shoulderbone Tract, Hancock County, Georgia" describes the work that was done in the Shoulderbone Tract of Hancock County which was made up a mound complex located on a terrace north of Whitten Creek.
+While the work was not long, only lasting from 6 January 1997 until the end of the month, it would provide the basis for his first fully published book.
+Written in 1997 "An Archeological Survey of the Shoulderbone Tract, Hancock County, Georgia" describes the work that was done in the Tract which was a mound complex located on a terrace north of Whitten Creek.
 While Pluckhahn described the work as “minimal, and focusing on defining and demarcating the limits of the site so that it may be fenced.” he does go on to admit that “Most of the fieldwork, however was devoted to an extensive archeological survey of the property.”